Precise Object and Effect Removal with Adaptive Target-Aware Attention: Conclusion

-In this supplementary material, we provide additional discussions and results to complete the main paper.
-In Sec.~\ref{sec:additional_method_details}, we present further details on data augmentation during training and other extended applications.
-In Sec.~\ref{sec:OBER_dataset_details}, we provide more details of the proposed OBER dataset, including statistics and some examples for demonstration.
-In Sec.~\ref{sec:more_results}, we report additional results, such as more results on ablation studies, a user study, experiments with user strokes, more results of object insertion and movement, and additional comparisons on in-the-wild data.
+In this appendix, we provide additional discussions and results to complete the main paper.
+In Sec.~\ref{sec:additional_method_details}, we present further implementation details on data augmentation during training and other extended applications.
+In Sec.~\ref{sec:OBER_dataset_details}, we provide a more detailed introduction to the proposed OBER dataset, including statistics and some examples for demonstration.
+In Sec.~\ref{sec:more_results}, we report additional results, such as further ablations, a user study, experiments with user strokes, results for object insertion and movement, and additional comparisons on in-the-wild images.
+In addition, we provide an online \href{https://huggingface.co/spaces/jixin0101/ObjectClear}{[interactive demo]} on Hugging Face, enabling users to remove arbitrary objects through simple clicks.